Dickinson-COMP-491-492/website/docs/syllabus.md

 If **advance notice is received and the absence is excused** you will have the opportunity to complete an additional assignment to replace and receive credit for the missed experience.
 - For for Reading and Discussion days you can receive credit by:
-  - Adding a new file in your course repo folder containing a 400-500 word response to the posted discussion questions
+  - Adding a new post to your blog for the course containing a 400-500 word response to one or more of the posted discussion questions.
-  - Linking to it from your `README.md` file
-  - Making a Pull Request for the changes within 1 week of the class meeting in which the discussion occurred.
   - To receive credit, this essay must:
     - Express careful thought about the topic based on the assigned reading.
     - Incorporate and cite as at least one additional source.